-Teachers should be attentive observers of behaviours, context, learning and social interactions.
+Teachers should be attentive observers of behaviours, context, learning, and social interactions.
 To make sound decisions, teachers should be trying to understand the complexities of the classroom, students, and learning.
-Case studies provide a comprehensive examination of the intricacies that influence student development.
+Case studies provide a comprehensive examination of the intricacies that influence student development within a particular context.
 A case study describes the context for an inquiry (classroom organization, school visions and mission, teacher expectations and discipline policy), the participants (teachers, assistants, students), an issue to examine (behaviour), and questions to pursue.
-A case study helps you develop a story about and with a student to build empathy, understanding, and solution-finding that takes up a capabilities approach to teaching that empowers teachers to be flexible in their instruction.
+A case study helps you develop a story about and with a student to build empathy, understanding, and solution-finding that uses a capabilities approach to teaching that empowers teachers to be responsive in their instruction.